olegbelk0test/sw360_docusaurus_test/.history/docs/sw360_overview/backoffice_overview_20220621133739.md

 ![save_preset.gif](https://i.imgur.com/4zR7qhD.gif)

-* If you create the presets on user level &mdash; only you can see them'
+* If you create the presets on user level&mdash;only you can see them'
-* If you create the presets on site level &mdash; you and other site operators can see them.
+* If you create the presets on site level&mdash;you and other site operators can see them.

 ### Update preset